Professor-G/pyBIA/docs/index.rst

 **NOTE:** The program requires Python3.12+.

 To learn more about pyBIA's machine learning routines, consult the pages listed below.
-These pages provide high-level technical details on the program’s core functionality, as well as a dedicated section describing how Godines et al. (2025) was produced, including figure-by-figure generation details.
+These pages provide high-level technical details on the program’s core functionality, as well as a dedicated section describing how Godines & Prescott (2025) was produced, including figure-by-figure generation details.

 Pages
 ==================